-Under the "Affordable Equity" model a household purchases a share of the property at a price point they can afford (subject to criteria and conditions).
+Under the "Shared Ownership" model a household purchases a share of the property at a price point they can afford (subject to criteria and conditions).
 The remainder is owned by The Housing Foundation and both parties will be represented on the property title.
 The household organises their own mortgage (with support from Housing Foundation), the advantage being that under this arrangement, they will have a smaller mortgage than they will ordinarily require to purchase the property at market value.

 See the example figures below for a 70% ownership share:

 |Household buys 70% of the property with their mortgage and deposit||$455,000|

 |New Zealand Housing Foundation's ownership amount is the remaining 30%||$195,000|